rezacsedu/Celonis_DS_Task/README.md

 In the above picture, 8 different types of gestures have been shown, where the dot denotes the start and the arrow the end of the gesture.

-Besides, I did some manual way of resturucturing the folders for gestures, gesture 1, gesture 2, ...., gesture 8, etc. My bad, perhaps that could be done in a automated way too.
+Besides, I did some manual way of resturucturing the folders for gestures, gesture 1, ...., gesture 8, etc. My bad, perhaps that could be done in a automated way too.
 But anyway, sometimes we do things in a brute-force way so!
 Even I wrote another script for data download and extraction of .rar files.
 Please see [naive_data_prep.py]((https://github.com/rezacsedu/Celonis_DS_Task/blob/main/utils/naive_data_prep.py)) for more detail.
 After restructuring and removing unnecessary files, I created another .zip file where folders are stuructured as follows:

 <p align="center"><img src="imgs/struct.png?" width="600" height="300"></p>